George-Kaloudis/opap/docs/readme.rst

-hbapi
+opap
 ========

-hbapi is a basic api for the site Humble Bundle
+opap is a library to access OPAP data.